krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Use cases: image classification, data collection, business processing
 - Integrates with Amazon A2I, SageMaker Ground Truth

+#### Amazon Mechanical Turk vs Ground Truth

+- Subjective Sentiment Analysis:
+  - Sentiment is inherently subjective, and different individuals may interpret the same text in different ways.
+A model trained on ground truth data may not fully capture nuances like sarcasm, irony, or context, and human judgment is needed for accurate sentiment classification.
+  - Example: Classifying a review of a restaurant: "The food was okay, but the waiter was really rude."
+Sentiment analysis models might struggle with this mixed review, but human workers can correctly identify it as a neutral or negative sentiment.
+- Image Captioning and Interpretation:
+  - Ground truth might have captions, but those are typically simple, pre-defined descriptions.
+Some images require complex contextual understanding, such as cultural context, emotions
+  - Example: Given a photo of a crowded street with street vendors, MTurk workers can generate captions that describe not just what is visible but also provide context like the type of market or possible cultural significance.

 ### Amazon Augmented AI (A2I)

 Human oversight of Machine Learning predictions in production